 Parliament Representative: Jay Young

-"Without struggle, there is no progress"
+Our motto is "Without struggle, there is no progress"

 An abolitionist, writer and orator Frederick Douglass was the most important black American leader of the nineteenth century.
 Born Frederick Augustus Washington Bailey on Maryland's Eastern Shore, he was the son of a slave woman and, probably, her white master.
 For 16 years he edited an influential black newspaper and achieved international fame as an inspiring and persuasive speaker and writer.
 In thousands of speeches and editorials, he levied a powerful indictment against slavery and racism, provided an indomitable voice of hope for his people, embraced antislavery politics and preached his own brand of American ideals.

 Booker T. Washington Council

 The Booker T. Washington Council works to live by the motto that "Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome while trying to succeed."
 The Young Kings are constantly reminded that it is not about the win as much as it is about learning from the journey and leaving every place better than it was found.
 We consistently work to embody the values of our Council Patriarch Booker T. Washington, hard work and strong moral character.

 Our motto is "Si, se puede!"
 The Cesar Chavez council embodies the idea of "meeting people where they're at"; we do not silence or otherwise discourage our members from honestly expressing themselves, rather we applaud freedom of thought in an effort to obtain knowledge of self.
 We encourage critical thinking as kings are encouraged to question why they say what they say and believe what they believe as we all partake in honest, raw conversations on various topics typically lead by our informative, morning community circles.
 Si, se puede!!!

 Elder: Mr. Thomas